NES Collecting can be fun, but it also can be very expensive.

 This is where your true NES Collecting adventure beings.
 But first you will need weapons and by weapons, I mean Nintendo Security Bits.

-Picking up these will allow you to take cartridges apart, not only allowing you to clean them great, but to check make to make sure something fishy isn’t going on.
+Picking up these will allow you to take cartridges apart, not only allowing you to clean them great, but to check to make to make sure something fishy isn’t going on.
 Lots of repros out in the world, and tons of horrible fakes.
 So grab your trusty Nintendo Bit and set off for an adventure.

 This is always a safe place to find the game you really want.
 Most prices are fair but it will be at the eBay price.
 Speaking of eBay prices you can always check out pricecharting.com to see what the prices are going for which I highly recommend.
-You might get lucky find a nice deal on eBay.
+You might get lucky and find a nice deal on eBay.
 If you do you can almost guarantee it won’t be around long.
-Expect to pay close to top dollar on eBay for a really rare game.
+Expect to pay close to the top dollar on eBay for a really rare game.

 Gamestop and Other Chain Stores.

 Stay far away.
 Chain stores are possibly the worst place to catch a deal.
 I’ve heard of horror stories of what Gamestop does.
 Accepting repro carts and sending people games without testing them.
 Most of the other chain retro stores aren’t going to do that to you as they are trained to look for and test games but the prices will be top dollar.
 Gamestop has yet to have a deal yet on a retro game and if it is, its probably fake.
 If you want used new games sure go ahead.
 Retro games stay far far away.